Current restrictions in force as part of Stage 2.2 of Canberra’s Recovery Plan are outlined in the page below.

 Gatherings in public

-Public gatherings have a limit one person per 4 square metres for indoor or outdoor spaces, up to 100 people.
+Public gatherings have a limit of one person per 4 square metres for indoor or outdoor spaces, up to 100 people.

 For information about the hospitality restrictions and dining out, visit the FAQs page for cafés, restaurants, and licenced venues.